holepunchto/hyperdrive-next/README.md

 Removes the `entry` at `path` from the drive.
 If a blob corresponding to the entry at `path` exists, it is not currently deleted.

+#### `await drive.clear(path)`

+Removes the `entry` at `path` from the drive, and also removes the corresponding blob from the underlying storage (unlike `drive.del(path)`, which leaves the blob be).
+Note that this is a destructive operation which also affects checkouts taken at a time before calling it.

 #### `const hypercore = drive.core`